brain-score/vision/docs/source/modules/tutorial.rst

 In this section, we will show you how to get packages installed and dependencies linked in order to run setup for submission and scoring.

-1. Download PyCharm (https://www.jetbrains.com/pycharm/download) or another IDE.
+1. Download `Pycharm`_ or another IDE.
    *Note: you do not have to use Pycharm per se, but we recommend it, and this guide will show* *you how to integrate Brain-Score with it.*
-   If you do not have experience with Pycharm, here’s a nice tutorial: https://www.tutorialspoint.com/pycharm/index.htm.
+   If you do not have experience with Pycharm, here’s a nice `introduction`_.
    Again, we recommend and like Pycharm, but this tutorial is neutral in the sense that you can use any IDE, as the steps are very similar for other environments, but this document will feature Pycharm screenshots.